CNC - Some new ideas, a plan, disaster!

 I went into town, and bought a few items.
 But first my ideas…

-At the local maplin, I got a cheap USB webcam, some heavy duty cable ties to strap it on, an arduino protoshield, a DB25 connector, some single sided, and double sided copper clad board.
+At the local Maplin, I got a cheap USB webcam, some heavy duty cable ties to strap it on, an arduino protoshield, a DB25 connector, some single sided, and double sided copper-clad board.

 I won’t use it all in one session - but clearly enough to have fun with.

-I started with a balsa block.
+I started with a balsa block as stock.

 I positioned the spindle manually over the job, then connected it up to the computer, powered it up and started the gcode streamer.
 I loaded the file ready to send.
-I was going to use the circle test I had yesterday - and let it cut a small circle out of the balsa.
+I was going to use the circle test I had yesterday and let it cut a small circle out of the balsa.